NinVoido/spotify-vpn/doc/man-sections/vpn-network-options.rst

   than the ``--tun-mtu`` size on read.
 This parameter defaults to 0, which is sufficient for most TUN devices.
 TAP devices may introduce additional overhead in excess of the MTU size, and a setting of 32 is the default when TAP devices are used.
-This parameter only controls internal OpenVPN buffer sizing, so there is no transmission overhead associated with using a larger value.
+This parameter only controls internal spotify buffer sizing, so there is no transmission overhead associated with using a larger value.